jake-baxter/rblx-train-driving-system/README.md

 If you are a programmer wishing to help contribute to this repository, please read down at the bottom of this.

-[Click here for a place example](https://www.roblox.com/games/8026502237/v0-0-0-alpha-TrainModule) - This Place is out of date, and should check the rbxl included in releases
+For a place example please see the releases.

 # Keyboard Controls in base driving system